julian-schambeck/interplay-vite-approuter/README.md

 });
 ```

-## Requirements
+## Installation and Startup
 For this setup Node version 18 was used, but any newer Node LTS version should work as well.
 You further need to install _ts-node_ and _typescript_ globally with:
 ```
 npm install --global typescript ts-node
 ```

-## Installation and Startup
-First install all packages which are required locally by running—while being in the root project folder:
+Next, install the needed local packages by running the following command —while being in the root project folder:
 ```
 npm run setup
 ```

-Then you can start both the Vite dev server and the Approuter by running in the same folder:
+Lastly, to start both the Vite dev server and the Approuter, run this command in the same folder:
 ```
 npm run start
 ```